The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

 which also shows by conformal invariance of the action that $[\nabla]\in\cb_\varepsilon([\nabla^0])$.
 The key technical observation now is \cite[Proposition 4.2.9]{don-kro} saying that for a sufficiently small $\varepsilon$ there exists an $\eta>0$ such that $\cb_\varepsilon ([\nabla^0])$ is homeomorphic to $(B_\eta (\nabla^0)\cap{\rm ker}\:\dd^*)/G_0$ with $B_\eta (\nabla^0)\subset\ca (\nabla^0)$ being a small open ball and $G_0\cong{\rm SU}(2)$ the gauge isotropy subgroup of the flat hence reducible connection $\nabla^0$.
 Hence put

-where $\varepsilon, N$ are the same constants as in (\ref{coulomb}).
+where $\varepsilon, N(R)$ are the same constants over $(S^4,g_R)$ as in (\ref{coulomb}).
 By the aid of the homeomorphism

-we {\it suppose} that the ``measure'' $\DD[\nabla]$ arises from a $G_0$-invariant ``measure'' on $\ca_{\varepsilon,N} (\nabla^0)\cap{\rm ker}\:\dd^*$ what we denote $\DD a$.
+we {\it suppose} that the ``measure'' $\DD[\nabla]$ arises from a $G_0$-invariant ``measure'' on $\ca_{\varepsilon,N(R)} (\nabla^0)\cap{\rm ker}\:\dd^*$ what we denote $\DD_Ra$.
 The main advantage of this non-linear isomorphism is that it locally ``straightens'' the gauge orbits hence its effect is analogous to passing from a general curved coordinate system to the standard Descartes one.
-Consequently the Faddeev--Popov determinant is locally transformed away i.e. gives only a constant multiplyer (cf. Footnote \ref{harom}).
-Our truncated Feynman integral to be calculated is then defined more carefully as
+Consequently the {\it Faddeev--Popov determinant} is locally transformed away i.e. gives only a constant multiplyer (cf. Footnote \ref{harom}).
+Moreover the {\it Gribov ambiguity} problem does not cause any headache here too, for this local quotient contains nearby gauge orbits precisely once only.
+Our truncated Feynman integral awaiting for computation is then defined more carefully as